Visit the Throne Room of the Mountain Gods on a trek to K2 Base Camp in 2026.

 I have been asked many times “Can US citizens travel to Iran?
 I thought it was not allowed by the US government.”
 This question might be in the heads of most Americans considering travel to Iran.
 So let me clarify.

 The official line of the US State Department is AVOID ALL TRAVEL to Iran.
-That said, traveling to Iran as an American is perfectly legal.
-Technically, Americans can’t travel to neighboring Cuba (even though that is totally possible too) – but Iran travel for US citizens is not prohibited by the US government and vice versa for the Iranian government: Americans can legally travel to Iran.
+That said, traveling to Iran as an American is legal.
+Technically, Americans can’t travel to neighboring Cuba (even though that is totally possible too) – but Iran travel for US citizens is not prohibited by the US government, and vice versa for the Iranian government: Americans can legally travel to Iran.

 For Americans and a few other select nationalities though, there are certain rules one must follow upon arrival in Iran.